 Dr. Matt Seybold

-Professor Seybold joined the Elmira College faculty in July 2015.
+Matt Seybold joined the Elmira College faculty in July 2015.
 He earned his Ph.D. from University of California, Irvine in 2012, after which he worked at The University of Alabama.
-He teaches courses on all periods of American Literature, as well as interdisciplinary courses on mass media and economics.
+He teaches courses on all periods of American Literature, is founding director of the Media Studies, Communications, & Design program.
 Upon hiring, Matt made the creation of a digital presence for the Center for Mark Twain Studies his highest priority and, with support from Director Lemak and Dr. Mitchell, oversaw the design and launch of MarkTwainStudies.org in October 2016.
 He sees the website as a repository for an evolving range of Twain-related resources, as well as a broader, more democratic means of serving CMTS’s unique mission.

 Dr. Seybold’s scholarship focuses on the intersection of economics, mass media, and literary culture in the United States from the founding of the New York Stock Exchange in 1817 to the 2008 financial crisis.
 He is co-editor of the Routledge Companion to Literature & Economics (2018).
 Recent articles can be found in American Literary History, Mark Twain Annual, T.S.
 Eliot Studies Annual, American Studies, Reception, Henry James Review, and Los Angeles Review of Books (For a full list of publications, visit MattSeybold.com).
 He has been a National Endowment for the Humanities Summer Scholar at the Center for the History of Political Economy at Duke University, a Taylor Fellow in American Literature at University of Virginia’s Harrison Institute, and a Fathman Young Scholar Award recipient.